luxai-qtrobot/paramify/README.md

 - **Validation**: Automatically validate parameters with the help of Pydantic.
 - **Custom Callbacks**: Define optional callbacks to handle updates to specific parameters.
 - **Web Interface**: Expose parameters through a user-friendly Flask-based UI for runtime configuration.
-- **JSON Integration**: Load and manage parameters directly from JSON files for flexible configurations.
+- **JSON/YAML Integration**: Load and manage parameters directly from JSON or YAML files for flexible configurations.
 - **Extensible**: Developers can extend the base class to add custom behaviors.